UrbsLab/heros/README.md

 ***
 <a id="item-ten"></a>
 ## Acknowledgements
 The study was supported by Cedars Sinai Medical Center and NIH grants R01 AI173095, U01 AG066833 and P30 AG0373105.
-We thank Drs.
+Drs.
 John Holmes and Jason Moore for their mentorship and and research insights regarding rule-based machine learning for biomedicine, and Robert Zhang, who implemented scikit-ExSTraCS and prototyped an early batch-learning version of ExSTraCS.

+### Algorithm/Code Contributors
+* Ryan J. Urbanowicz - Primary Conceptualization, Implementation, and Algorithm Design
+* Gabriel Lipschutz-Villa - Implementation and Testing of Phase II prototype, Phase II initialization methods, and unique rule encoding.
+* Ruonan Yin - Design of Phase I Pareto-front distance calculation for fitness calculation.
+* Harsh Bandhey - Prototyping of Phase I rule initialization